Aubrey de Grey

 Aubrey David Nicholas Jasper de Grey (/dəˈgreɪ/; born 20 April 1963) is an English biomedical gerontologist.
 He is the author of The Mitochondrial Free Radical Theory of Aging (1999) and co-author of Ending Aging (2007).
 De Grey is known for his view that medical technology may enable human beings alive today not to die from age-related causes.
-As an amateur mathematician, he has contributed to the study of the Hadwiger–Nelson problem in geometric graph theory, making the first progress on the problem in over 60 years.
+As an amateur mathematician, he contributed to the study of the Hadwiger–Nelson problem in geometric graph theory, making the first progress on the problem in over 60 years.

-De Grey is an international adjunct professor of the Moscow Institute of Physics and Technology.
-In August 2021, he was removed as the Chief Science Officer of the SENS Research Foundation after he had allegedly attempted to interfere in a probe investigating sexual harassment allegations against him.
-In September 2021, an independent investigation concluded that he had made offensive remarks to two women.
+In 2003 he co-founded the Methuselah Foundation and stepped away from it around 2009.
+In 2009 he co-founded the SENS Research Foundation and served as its Chief Science Officer until 2021, when he departed after allegedly attempting to interfere in a probe investigating sexual harassment allegations against him.

+In 2013, De Grey worked as an international adjunct professor of the Moscow Institute of Physics and Technology.

+De Grey is President and Chief Science Officer of the Longevity Escape Velocity (LEV) Foundation and editor of the Rejuvenation Research journal.